LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: LLM-as-an-Interviewer

-Before starting the interview, the LLM interviewer prepares seed questions for interviewing models by \textbf{modifying queries from existing benchmark datasets}.
-This approach helps create diverse scenarios grounded in well-established benchmark datasets and thus avoids data contamination in LLM evaluations.
-It mirrors how human interviewers often tweak existing questions or introduce new challenges, especially since previous questions are publicly available.
-In our experiment, we employ two query modification strategies and prompt the model to modify queries.
-Each strategy is tailored to the tasks we use, aiming to enhance question diversity while maintaining ease of real-time adjustments and comparable complexity.
-We provide a detailed description of the methods in Appendix~\ref{appendix:experiment_1}.
+Before conducting the interview, the \Interviewer{} prepares seed questions by \textbf{modifying queries from existing benchmark datasets}.
+This ensures diverse scenarios that align with established evaluation standards while preventing data contamination.
+This approach mirrors human interviewers, who often tweak existing questions or introduce new challenges.
+In our experiment, we employ two query modification strategies, prompting the model to modify queries.
+Each strategy is designed to enhance question diversity while maintaining ease of real-time adjustments and comparable complexity.
+We provide a detailed description of these methods in Appendix~\ref{appendix:experiment_1}.